LIST OF THE TOP REAL ESTATE ARTICLES FOR BUYERS

 Read More: Home Buying Checklist [Infographic] What Happens after your offer is accepted?
 By Realtor® Andrew Fortune of GreatColoradoHomes.com

 2.)
 Buying & Selling a Home at the Same Time

-When the time comes to buy a home, it is common for homeowners to sell their current residence first.
-In the article Bill Gassett discusses how to properly manage Buying and Selling a Home at the Same Time.
-Buying and selling a home simultaneously can be a very stressful and a time consuming process.
+When the time comes to search for Louisville real estate, it is common for homeowners to sell their current residence first.
+In the article, Bill Gassett discusses how to properly manage Buying and Selling a Home at the Same Time.
+Buying and selling a home simultaneously can be a very stressful and a time-consuming process.
 Bill goes over the right steps in order to sell and buy a new home.
 He covers how you need to spend time searching and getting familiar with the current market and narrowing down your search to a specific area before getting started.
 When you have a clear vision of what your real estate goals may look like as far as homebuying.
 Now is a good time to list your current home for sale.
 After receiving an offer on your home.
 Make an effort when negotiating the contract to push back the set closing date.
 This will help give you enough time to find a home to purchase.